 But I found a very useful editor for my Commodore 64, called "edit".
 And I took the contrary path, porting it to every machine I was working on, Atari, PC, workstations, ..., now Linux.
 The editor is very intuitive to use, full screen, all what you have to know: for further help press F8, and all commands are explained on one small 80x24 screen.
 Durings the years I extended it, its even familiar with unicode now.
 But still very small, the binary on an Intel-PC with Linux 44 kB.

-RE: "Editor wars" - my personal contribution - Added by jcw over 1 year ago
+RE: "Editor wars" - my personal contribution - Added by jcw almost 2 years ago

 (for reference: link to weblog article)